JuliaGeometry/DelaunayTriangulation.jl/docs/src/tutorials/constrained_multiply_connected.md

 To give an example of how we can work with this boundary, let us compute the area of the triangulation (a more efficient approach is with `get_total_area(tri)`, but this is just for demonstraton).
-For this, the order of the boundary edges is appropriate, so we must iterate in a way that respects the ordering.
+For this, the order of the boundary edges is important, so we must iterate in a way that respects the ordering.

 ````@example constrained_multiply_connected